technicated/ts-enums/README.md

 })
 ```

+Adding the return type to `makeChild` is trivial in the case of generic-less enums, but when generics are involved you would be missing the generic argument to pass to your generic enum.
+You can declare your own generic parameter, but the definition of the prototype will be a little bit obscured by all the notation.
+So, it's better to find another solution.

-To solve this, you can receive a copy of the enum you are building as a parameter of the makeProto function, so that you can refer to that symbol instead of the value you are creating.
+The solution is that you can receive a copy of the enum you are building as a parameter of the `makeProto` function, so that you can refer to that symbol instead of the value you are creating.
 It is **_convention #4_** to call this symbol with the same name of the enum.

 ```typescript
 interface AnimalProto {